February 21, 2014

 We are perfectly placed in the Leeds and Manchester markets to keep you informed of new legal vacancies as and when they arise.
 Through our extensive contacts in Leeds and Manchester (and other major cities in Yorkshire and the North West), we will be instructed on any external NQ opportunities that come to light and will be able to give you a full appraisal of the role available.

 As with internal applications, you need to assess which areas you want to specialise in – try to be as flexible as possible and this will give you the best chance of getting a suitable newly qualified solicitor role.
-We appreciate this is difficult and a single-minded approach is often a very good thing, but if you absolutely won’t look beyond a highly competitive discipline such as employment law or commercial contracts, then you may find the process difficult.
+We appreciate this is difficult and a single-minded approach is often a very good thing, but if you absolutely won’t look beyond a highly competitive (and relatively quiet) discipline such as employment law, then you may find the process difficult.
 The more disciplines you can consider, the more opportunities will arise.

 You need to get your external CV ready!
 The CV is a very personal document and you may feel that it is already perfect.
 On the flipside, because it is so personal you are worried about over or under-selling yourself.
 We will advise as to what partners in law firms want to see and help you tailor the CV to make it as attractive to another law firm as possible.